BradleyA/user-files/README.md

 # user-work-files
-General user files for new systems
+General user files when moving to new systems

 #### WARNING: These instructions are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!